Eight SpaceX employees say they were fired for speaking up against Elon Musk

-Nov 17 (Reuters) - Eight former employees of SpaceX have filed unfair labor practice charges against the rocket maker, alleging they were let go for speaking up against CEO and founder Elon Musk.
+Nov 17 (Reuters) - Eight former employees of SpaceX have filed unfair labor practice charges with a U.S. labor board against the rocket maker, alleging they were let go for speaking up against founder and Chief Executive Elon Musk.

-The employees said on Thursday they were fired for being part of a group that had drafted and circulated a letter in June criticizing Musk and urging executives to make the firm's culture more inclusive.
+The employees said on Thursday they were fired for being part of a group that had drafted and circulated a letter to SpaceX executives in June criticizing Musk, the world's richest person, and urging executives to make the firm's culture more inclusive.

 SpaceX did not immediately respond to a request for comment.

-Reuters reported in June that SpaceX fired at least five employees after it found their involvement in the letter which called Musk a "distraction and embarrassment" to the company.
+Reuters reported in June that SpaceX fired at least five employees who were involved in drafting the letter, which called Musk a "distraction and embarrassment" to the company.

-The charges filed with the National Labor Relations Board allege that the owner of Starlink broadband service fired five employees the day after the letter was revealed, and four others in the two months after.
+The charges filed on Wednesday with the National Labor Relations Board allege that SpaceX fired five employees the day after the letter was revealed, and four others in the two months after.

-While two of the employees filed charges on their own, attorneys Anne Shaver and Laurie Burgess filed charges on behalf of six others, who are proceeding anonymously, the statement said.
+While two of the employees filed charges on their own, attorneys filed charges on behalf of six others who are proceeding anonymously.

+U.S. labor law prohibits employers from firing workers who band together to advocate for better working conditions.
+When the NLRB finds that firings violated the law, it can order that workers be reinstated and given back pay.

-Musk, also the head of electric-car maker Tesla Inc TSLA.O has been in the headlines over his acquisition of Twitter and attempts to rejig the social media firm, after he warned of a potential bankruptcy.
+Musk, also the head of electric-car maker Tesla Inc TSLA.O, has been in the headlines over his $44 billion acquisition of Twitter and attempts to remake the social media company after he warned of a potential bankruptcy.

+Musk also has been on trial this week over a shareholder challenge to his $56 billion Tesla compensation package.

+The letter sent to SpaceX executives in June focused on a series of tweets Musk had made since 2020, many of which were sexually suggestive.

+The employees claimed Musk's conduct did not align with the company's policies on diversity and workplace misconduct.
+They called on SpaceX to publicly condemn Musk's comments and to more clearly define the type of conduct prohibited by company policy.

-(Reporting by Akash Sriram in Bengaluru and Paresh Dave in San Francisco; Editing by Shounak Dasgupta)
+(Reporting by Akash Sriram in Bengaluru, Paresh Dave in San Francisco and Daniel Wiessner in Albany, New York; Editing by Shounak Dasgupta, Alexia Garamfalvi and Bill Berkrot)

 ((Akash.Sriram@thomsonreuters.com; https://twitter.com/hoodieonveshti))